Prophetic Counting

 The pattern exists to this day with many of the more important points veiled in prophetic language.
 Understanding what the Bible says still requires private consultations with God himself in order to understand what he means.
 In the case of the Bible those keys to unlocking his meaning are usually simply buried within the Bible’s own pages.
 Once such key is given in Genesis when Joseph interprets the cup bearer and baker’s dreams.

 8"We both had dreams," they answered, "but there is no one to interpret them."
 Then Joseph said to them, "Do not interpretations belong to God?
 Tell me your dreams."
-9So the chief cupbearer told Joseph his dream.
+Genesis 40:89So the chief cupbearer told Joseph his dream.
 He said to him, "In my dream I saw a vine in front of me, 10and on the vine were three branches.
 As soon as it budded, it blossomed, and its clusters ripened into grapes.
 11Pharaoh's cup was in my hand, and I took the grapes, squeezed them into Pharaoh's cup and put the cup in his hand."
-12"This is what it means," Joseph said to him.
+Genesis 40:9-1112"This is what it means," Joseph said to him.
 "The three branches are three days.
-(Genesis 40:8-12 NIV)
+Genesis 40:12-15

 Notice something rather profound with Joseph’s interpretation.
 The three branches are symbolic for three days.
 One branch per day.
 Stated generally: